perfectly-balanced/PathBench/README.md

 Analyzer.
 The final section manages the statistical measures used in the practical assessment of the algorithms.
 Custom metrics can be defined as well as graphical displays for visual interpretations.

+**ROS Real-time Extension**

-**ROS Real-time Extension**.
-The extension provides real-time support for visualisation, coordination and interaction with a physical robot.
+This extension provides real-time support for visualisation, coordination and interaction with a physical robot.

+- For a basic demonstration of interacting with `RosMap` see [here](src/ros/basic/README.md).
+- For the fully functional 2D ROS Real-time Extension see [here](src/ros/advanced/README.md).

 **Example Real Trajectory**
 <br />